jhauberg/dledger/MANUAL.md

 ## Periods

-The `--period` flag can be used to drill down and limit transactions within a date interval.
+The `--period` (`-p` for short) flag can be used to drill down and limit transactions within a date interval.

 A period is specified through a simple syntax using `:` (colon) as a separator to indicate a starting and ending date.